Anna Robeson Brown

 Anna Robeson Brown Burr (May 26, 1873 – September 10, 1941) was an American writer of novels, poetry, stories, essays, and biographies.
 Her The Autobiography: A Critical and Comparative Study (1909), was the first book on the subject.

 Early life

-Anna Robeson Brown was born in 1873, in Philadelphia, Pennsylvania, the daughter of Henry Armitt Brown and Josephine Lea Baker Brown Leaming.
-Her father was a lawyer, writer, and orator, who died when Anna was a small child.
-Charles Brockden Brown was her great-granduncle.
+Brown was born in 1873, to Josephine Baker and Henry Armitt Brown.
+She was a descendant of Charles Brockden Brown, who was also a writer.